vhugorod/useful-commands/git-commands.md

 This command is used to sync remote repositories to localhost.
 It won't show the branch's name, but it's in your SO.

+## git rm --cached -r FILENAME OR FOLDER
+Usage: `git rm --cached -r /src/Website/Scripts/common.js`

+This command is used to remove duplicate file tracking in Git.

 ## Useful Link

 https://dzone.com/articles/top-20-git-commands-with-examples